Before we begin, I should note that the single BEST way to make your side hustle feel official is to get paid.

 Even if you’re operating as a sole proprietor, maintaining separate accounts is a smart habit to get into and can make your life a lot simpler come tax time.

 I just went into the same branch where I had my personal checking account and asked if I could open a business account.
 It was a simple process, and the account is free.
 Make sure yours is too!

 As you may know, earning free travel with credit card rewards is one of my favorite spending hacks.

 I try to put all my business expenses — like hosting, equipment, advertising, and contractors — on various business credit cards to rack up the points.

 And while I’ve got a wallet-full of cards, I think it makes the most sense to start with just one.
-For instance, the Chase Ink Business Preferred card is a great place to start.
+For instance, the Chase Ink Business Cash card is a great place to start.

 It’s free money for stuff you would have bought anyway!
 When I was really going to town on Google AdWords, I can tell you the rewards added up quick.

 Of course, please don’t spend more than you can afford.
 If you run a balance and start paying interest, any rewards you earn probably won’t offset that extra expense.

 If your business is going to have some startup expenses, you might as well recoup some of that cost!